 1) Workers Compensation Fraud.
 An employee claims an injury and accepts benefits for a disability that prevents them from doing their job.
 A review of social media, however, reveals a Tik-Tok video of the worker performing a funny dance routine with their kids or a tweet about “doing heavy #yardwork this weekend.”
 The worker may not even post material on their own pages, but investigators may track down information via posts by a spouse, friend, or relative.

 2) An “Unused” Vacation Scam.
 An employee on the verge of retirement may have banked years of supposedly unused vacation that they are now looking to cash in.
 An employer may want to verify the employee has indeed earned the vacation being requested.
 The due diligence process should include a review of social media.
 Records may show that an employee was “working remotely” or “on a work trip” during a particular period, while Instagram or Facebook posts from the same time may reveal photos of an employee tanning on a beach in Barbados or living out a hippie fantasy following Phish around for a week on tour.
-A review the personnel file can confirm whether the employee received regular pay for dates when they were, in fact, on vacation.
+A review of the personnel file can confirm whether the employee received regular pay for dates when they were, in fact, on vacation.

 3) Signs of Embezzlement Fraud.
 An analysis of the company’s books reveals anomalies in one of the accounts payable—and sparks concern that someone may have been engaging in embezzlement fraud.
 Social media searches reveal an employee appears to have been living beyond his means, going on several extravagant trips, and shopping at exclusive department stores.
 Photos on Instagram show the employee has purchased a new luxury automobile—one with a sticker price that’s higher than his annual salary.
 While none of these is proof that the employee has engaged in embezzlement fraud, they provide an employer with questions for an interview that could trigger a confession.